-30. Defendants' use of Plaintiff's Asserted Brand Copyrights in connection with the advertising, marketing, distribution, offering for sale and the sale of competing products of inferior quality is likely to cause and has caused confusion, mistake and deception by and among consumers and is irreparably harming the Asserted Brand.
-Defendants have manufactured, imported, distributed, offered for sale and sold their inferior products using the Asserted Brand Copyrights and will continue to do so.
+30. Defendants' use of Plaintiff's Brand Copyrights in connection with the advertising, marketing, distribution, offering for sale and the sale of competing products of inferior quality is likely to cause and has caused confusion, mistake and deception by and among consumers and is irreparably harming the sale brand.
+Defendants have manufactured, imported, distributed, offered for sale and sold their inferior products using the Brand Copyrights and will continue to do so.

-31. Defendants, without authorization or license from Plaintiff, knowingly and willfully used and continue to use the Asserted Brand Copyrights in connection with the advertisement, offer for sale and the sale of counterfeit or knockoff Asserted Brand products through, inter alia, their Online Stores identified in Schedule "A".
+31. Defendants, without authorization or license from Plaintiff, knowingly and willfully used and continue to use the sale Brand Copyrights in connection with the advertisement, offer for sale and the sale of counterfeit or knockoff products through, inter alia, their Alibaba stores identified in Schedule A.

-32. Upon information and belief, Defendants will continue to infringe the Asserted Brand Copyrights for the purpose of selling inferior knockoff products unless preliminarily and permanently enjoined.
+32. Upon information and belief, Defendants will continue to infringe the Brand Copyrights for the purpose of selling inferior knockoff products unless preliminarily and permanently enjoined.

-33. Defendants' unauthorized use of the Asserted Brand Copyrights in connection with the advertising, distribution, offering for sale, and the sale of poor-quality products in the United States and specifically into the State of Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff's Asserted Brand.
+33. Defendants' unauthorized use of the Brand Copyrights in connection with the advertising, distribution, offering for sale, and the sale of poor-quality products in the United States and specifically into the State of Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff's brand.